Debugging Ardour

 Option 2: Generating Backtraces from Core Dumps

 When a program crashes, it can write a "core dump" to disk which can be used by gdb to generate a backtrace.
-However, by default most Linux systems have this behaviour turned off.
+However, by default most Linux systems have this behavior turned off.
 So your first task is to turn it back on.
 In a Terminal window, type:

 ulimit -c unlimited